The legal bits and bobs

 This clause 13 only applies where the Customer is contracting as a consumer (a "Consumer Customer" or "you").
 It does not apply, for example, to corporate Bookings.

 13.1.
 Exercising a consumer’s rights to cancel a Booking under the Consumer Contracts Regulations 2013.
 A Consumer Customer may, where the Booking has been made over the phone, by email, over the internet or by some other method which did not involve the Customer coming to one of Clays’ premises to discuss or make the Booking, cancel the Contract by giving written notice to Clays before 14 days of making the Booking provided that this falls before the cancellation deadline specified in the Booking Form.
-That is because, if you cancel after that time, Clays may not be able to re-sell the slot that that it had reserved for you.
+That is because, if you cancel after that time, Clays may not be able to re-sell the booking that was reserved for you.
 If you cancel under this right, you are entitled to receive a full refund of any amount paid in advance.
 If you wish to cancel a Booking under this right:

 13.1.1.
 Please contact Clays by email or by phone before the time specified above;